PalomaCue/cloudera-ml-vm/README.md

 - All hosts in an unmanaged deployment (!!): `/etc/default/bigtop-utils`.
 You do not need to do this for clusters managed by Cloudera Manager.

-4. Follow the instructions in Configuring a Custom Java Home Location.
+4. I followed the instructions in Configuring a Custom Java Home Location.
 This change affects all CDH processes and Cloudera Management Service roles in the cluster.

 ## References & more info
 * <a href="https://docs.anaconda.com/anaconda-scale/spark">Using Anaconda with Spark</a>